SigNoz/signoz/pkg/query-service/app/integrations/builtin_integrations/clickhouse/config/collect-metrics.md

   postgresql:
     # The endpoint of the postgresql server.
 Whether using TCP or Unix sockets, this value should be host:port.
 If transport is set to unix, the endpoint will internally be translated from host:port to /host.s.PGSQL.port
     endpoint: ${env:POSTGRESQL_ENDPOINT}
-    # The frequency at which to collect metrics from the Postgres instance.
+    # The frequency at which to collect metrics from the Clickhouse instance.
     collection_interval: 60s
     # The username used to access the postgres instance
     username: ${env:POSTGRESQL_USERNAME}